 The Admission body needs a bond as security for the Fund to cover the risk of underfunding.
 The Admission body must maintain the bond during its participation in the Fund.
 View information about the Bond.

 When an employer joins the Fund they accept ongoing financial liabilities.
-View information about your funding liabilities.
+View information about your employer financial responsibilities.

 Some employers must show their pension liability in their annual accounts.
 View information about accounting liabilities (Admission and Resolution bodies).